akshatvg/akshatvg/README.md

 # Akshat Gupta 👨🏻‍💻

-I am an experienced programmer with a demonstrated history of working in the computer software industry.
-I am also a strong business development professional with an aim to work on **Web Development** & **Cloud Computing** projects.
-I am also keen on working in the **Digital Marketing** and **Search Engine Optimisation** sector.
+I am a **Software Developer** with a demonstrated history of working in the **Web Development** and **Cloud Computing** Domains.
+I am also a strong business development professional with plenty of experience in the **Marketing** (Digital Marketing, SEO, SEM & Offline Marketing) and **Management** (Operations, Events, Sponsorship & Content) sectors.

+When I am not coding, I am organising or taking part in workshops, webinars & hackathons, writing blogs, solving doubts and mentoring students.

+I'm always open to have a talk about anything.
+I love awesome contributions and hence look forward to your **issues** and **pull requests**.

 <p align="center">
 <a href="https://www.akshatvg.com">